A Teacher's Guide to Distance Learning

 - Staff Development Programs

-Instruction for Homebound Students
+Instruction for Homeschooled Students

 Virtual High Schools

-Students do not have to be homebound to benefit from distance learning technologies.
-Some high schools are experimenting with offering credit courses for students who are home schooled, those who have previously dropped out of high school, those in juvenile detention institutions, and those who need the flexibility to "attend" school at times other than 7:00 am to 3:00 pm.
+Students do not have to be homebound or homeschooled to benefit from distance learning technologies.
+Some high schools are offering credit courses for students who are home schooled, those who have previously dropped out of high school, those in juvenile detention institutions, and those who need the flexibility to "attend" school at times other than 7:00 am to 3:00 pm.
 Virtual high schools can offer the flexibility that appeals to certain students in specific circumstances, while maintaining high standards for education.Example:

 Instruction for Distributed Classes

 A number of school districts, particularly in less-populated areas, are using distance learning technologies to share teachers among several schools.
-For example, if only a few students in each school need a course, they can comprise a single class large enough to justify the cost of a teacher.
-Distributed classes via distance learning may help alleviate the predicted shortage of teachers in K-12 schools.
-Some estimate that by the year 2000 there will only be 1 million teachers for two million positions (Minoli, 1996).
-These shortages are predicted to be especially acute in the areas of science and mathematics.Example:
+For example, if only a few students in each school need a course, they can comprise a single class large enough to justify the cost of a teacher.Example:

 Ms. Susan Williamson is teaching a Calculus lesson from her studio in Alaska and beaming it up to a satellite.
 Her students are scattered all over the Northwest in over 100 schools.
 Through satellite downlinks at each school, they can see and hear their teacher.
 If they have immediate questions, they can call her during the class period.
 Otherwise, they can send individual questions to Susan through e-mail or fax.
 Proctors and teacher's aides supervise the students in the remote classrooms, distribute learning materials, and administer tests.